SeoulSKY/ytnoti/README.md

 # 📚 Documentation

 Please read the [documentation](https://ytnoti.readthedocs.io/en/latest/) before asking questions.
+Your question may already be answered there.

 # 👥 Community

-If you have any questions about this library please visit my Discord server.
+If you are having any problems with this library, please feel free to ask for help in the issues section or on my Discord server.

 <a href="https://discord.gg/kQZDJJB">
     <img alt="discord invite" src="http://invidget.switchblade.xyz/kQZDJJB">